pingcap/website/README.md

 # Boot the rocket server
 cargo run

+# Check your code
+cargo check
 ```

 ### GitHub Outh2 token

-It's needed to apply a token to develop with GitHub API.
+Because of most of our text data stored in GitHub.
+So, It's needed to apply a GitHub API token in development.

 For more details, view <https://developer.github.com/v3/#rate-limiting>